surniaulula/wpsso-rrssb/readme.txt

 = 1.10.0 =

 (2018/09/24) Added a new BuddyBlog integration module (Pro version).
 Minor refactoring of WpssoRrssbSharing class methods for conformity.
+Fixed the missing removal of "/+/" from share URLs in the rrssb.js library.